noir-lang/docs/docs/language_concepts/02_control_flow.md

 ## If Expressions

 Noir supports `if-else` statements.
-The syntax is most similar to Rust's where it is not required for the statement's conditonal to be surrounded by parentheses.
+The syntax is most similar to Rust's where it is not required for the statement's conditional to be surrounded by parentheses.

 ```rust
 let a = 0;